Enhanced Long-Lived Dark Photon Signals at the LHC: Acknowledgement

 \section{Acknowledgement}

-We thank Jinhan Liang and Lei Zhang for helpful discussions and correspondence.
+We thank Jinhan Liang, Lei Zhang, and T.\ C.\ Yuan for helpful discussions and correspondence.
 The work is supported in part by the National Natural Science Foundation of China under Grant Nos.\ 11775109 and U1738134.